sangamjena/AI-and-Gender-Examining-Occupational-Bias-in-Language-Models/README.md

 - Comparing outputs across model updates over time

 ---

-## 📜 Citation
+## 📌 How to Cite

-If you use this dataset or analysis, please cite:
+If you use this dataset or analysis in your research, please cite:

+> S. K. Jena (2025). *AI and Gender: Examining Occupational Bias in Large Language Models*.
+GitHub Repository.

+🔗 Citation formats (BibTeX, APA, MLA, etc.) are available via the **“Cite this repository”** button at the top of this GitHub page — powered by the `CITATION.cff` file.